 Antoine Cousot is a professional sailor based in Noirmoutier, France, with his wife and three children.
 He has sailed the equivalent of three times around the world, delivering boats and skippering large luxury yachts.
-With over 15 oceans crossing under his belt, Antoine has extensive experience and skills on boat handling and passage making.
+With over 15 oceans crossing under his belt, Antoine has extensive passage making experience.

-As for others, just getting to the start be a victory but more, I want to realize a dream to sail in the wake of Bernard Moitessier and say, I did it.
+As for others, just getting to the start is a victory but more, I want to realize a dream to sail in the wake of Bernard Moitessier and say, I did it!”

 Antoine is also using the campaign to raise £1m for The Antoine Cousot Scholarship Fund to give 50 students the opportunity to transform their futures, through flexible, practical education in Environment, Earth and Ecosystem Sciences run by the Open University, which, like the GGR is celebrating its 50th anniversary.
 Antoine, an Open University graduate says, “The OU changed my openness to the world we’re living in.
 They came to me with the right tools at the right time, helping me pursue my dreams.
 Now, I want to share my experience with others – learning is intimately part of our life.”